GOP struggles with chaos as shutdown deadline nears

 “This is a whole new concept of individuals that just want to burn the whole place down,” McCarthy told reporters after the failed vote — before adding that he would solve the “challenge.”

-After Thursday’s failed rule vote on the Pentagon funding bill, GOP leaders essentially canceled plans for votes on Friday and Saturday — while keeping members “on call” — as McCarthy assembled House appropriations subcommittee chairs while other Republicans hashed out the details of their new plan for their next steps.
+After Thursday’s failed rule vote on the Pentagon funding bill, GOP leaders essentially canceled plans for votes Friday and Saturday — while keeping members “on call” — as McCarthy assembled House appropriations subcommittee leaders while other Republicans hashed out the details of their new plan for their next steps.

 Largely putting aside any focus on a continuing resolution (CR) to fund the government after Sept.
 30, the lawmakers are figuring out how to move forward on appropriations bills — answering calls from a band of “never CR” Republicans to just pass full-year appropriations bills through the House.